cksenpai/victus_15_50w_tgp_optimizaiton/README.md

 -----

+---

+## Support This Guide

+If this guide helped you and saved you hours of frustration, consider buying me a coffee:

+BTC: 3BouxoBDXKAvnv7nhX8HMaUSznvFyEvNvL
+USDT (TRC20): TCiNc5Ri2cuWt1gWDLigL5MCS9kMqSRnRA

 *Guide by CkSenpai — HP Victus 15 FA2082WM owner*
 *Tested at 30C ambient temperature*
 *All tests on fresh Windows install with manufacturer drivers*